AlanBenitez017/HttpServer/README.md

 # HttpServer
-This is a development of an HTTPServer
+This is a development of an HTTPServer.
+Please read the README.pdf file to use the program